 In New York, if someone is charged with grand larceny, it means they allegedly took someone else’s property without permission, which can happen in many forms, including embezzlement.

 The seriousness of the charge, whether considered a misdemeanor or a felony, depends on the value of the property taken.
-Defending against embezzlement requires a robust legal defense.
+Defending against embezzlement requires an experienced attorney who can fight for justice on your behalf.

 Types of Embezzlement

-Embezzlement takes many forms and occurs in various scenarios.
+Embezzlement takes many forms.
 Here are some common types:

 Employee Theft: This occurs when an employee steals money or goods from their employer.